nirum/heather/README.md

 # Heather

-A haskell command-line app for fetching the weather forecast
+:partly_sunny: A haskell command-line app for fetching the weather forecast!

 ## Installation
 Must have `ghc` installed.
 Running the installation script `./install.sh` (on Unix systems) will place the compiled executable in `/usr/local/bin`